France Steps Up Coronavirus Evacuations From Packed Hospitals - UrduPoint

 The government has ordered one billion face masks, mainly from China, but warned that surging worldwide demand for protective equipment means they might not arrive soon enough for medical workers currently facing shortages.

-A plane from China carrying some five million masks and other equipment is scheduled to arrive in Paris on Sunday, though the government has admitted it needs 40 million masks each week for health workers alone as the outbreak rages.
+A plane from China carrying 5.5 million masks and other equipment arrived in Paris on Sunday, though the government has admitted it needs 40 million masks each week for health workers alone as the outbreak rages.

+"Our first Boeing 777 Cargo has just landed at #ParisCDG with close to 100 tonnes of medical equipment on board, including more than 5 million masks," Air France tweeted.

 France has been on lockdown since March 17 in a bid to limit contagion, a situation it has extended until at least April 15.